-A boom town during the heydays of “America’s Highway” Route 66, Amboy once served travelers on the western end of the long road from Chicago to Los Angeles.
+A boom town during the heyday of “America’s Highway” Route 66, Amboy once served travelers on the western end of the long road from Chicago to Los Angeles.

 When the completion of the Interstate Highway System in the second half of the 20th century made Route 66 obsolete, Amboy, like many other route boom towns, passed into desolation.
-One of the original residents maintained what little there was left, allowing a few Hollywood movies to be filmed there, but at the turn of the century he'd had enough, and sold the entire town.
-Amboy then passed through different hands and was, at one point, even listed for sale on Ebay.
-The town is currently owned by the same owner of the California-based fast food chain Juan Pollo.
+One of the original residents maintained what little there was left, allowing a few Hollywood movies to be filmed there, but at the turn of the 21st century he'd had enough and sold the entire town.
+Amboy then passed through different hands and was, at one point, even listed for sale on eBay.
+The town is currently owned by the owner of the California-based fast food chain Juan Pollo.